Visayas: Eastern Visayas (Region VIII)

 Scholars have argued that the region of Mimaropa and the province of Masbate are all part of the Visayas in line with the non-centric view.
 This is contested by a few politicians in line with the Manila-centric view.

 Demographics

 Languages

-Languages spoken at home are primarily Visayan languages despite the usual misconception that these are dialects of a single macrolanguage.
+Languages spoken at home are primarily Visayan languages, despite the misconception that these are dialects of a single macrolanguage.
 Cebuano is the largest native language spoken on Visayas Island, where approximately 20 million natives speak it.
 Major languages include Hiligaynon or Ilonggo in Western Visayas, Cebuano in Central Visayas, and Waray in Eastern Visayas.
 Other dominant languages are Aklanon, Kinaray-a, and Capiznon.
-Filipino, the 'national language' based on Tagalog, is widely understood but occasionally used.
-English, another official language, is more widely known and is preferred as the second language most especially among urbanized Visayans.
-For instance, English rather than Tagalog is frequently used in schools, public signs, and mass media.
+Filipino, the 'national language' based on Tagalog, is widely understood but only occasionally used.
+English, another official language, is more widely known and is preferred as the second language, especially among urbanized Visayans.

 Cebuano versus Bisaya

 There has been ongoing contention regarding the use of the word Bisaya among speakers of Visayan languages.
 The term Bisaya broadly refers to the people of the Visayas region in the Philippines, as well as those who have migrated to other parts of the country, including Luzon and Mindanao.
 The Visayas region encompasses several ethnolinguistic groups and languages, including Hiligaynon, Cebuano, Waray, and others, which are distinct and not mutually intelligible, despite belonging to the same language family.

 Over the years, Bisaya has often been used interchangeably with Cebuano in many parts of the country, though this practice is context-dependent and varies across regions.
 Cebuano-speaking settlers in Mindanao and other areas outside Cebu frequently refer to themselves and their language as Bisaya to distinguish themselves from the people of Cebu and their dialect.
 To address this ambiguity, some propose using the term Sinugbuanong Binisaya (which has been the term used in basic education) to specify Cebuano, while others suggest Binisaya as a broader term.
 Surveys, such as those conducted by the Philippine Statistics Authority (PSA), often separate Bisaya and Cebuano, despite the two being mutually intelligible.
 Ethnologue, however, only lists Cebuano as a language.
 In Western Visayas, Bisaya may refer to Hiligaynon or Kinaray-a speakers, whereas in Eastern Visayas, it may denote Waray speakers.

 In Mindanao, migrant ethnic groups from Luzon and indigenous peoples have assimilated into predominantly Cebuano-speaking societies (or Hiligaynon-speaking communities in the case of Soccsksargen) over the years.
 Many of these individuals now identify as Visayans after learning Cebuano, though they often retain knowledge of their non-Visayan roots and may still speak their ancestral languages fluently as a second or third language.